 Golden Gopher Application questions:

-Once a student submits their application, their decision on whether to include an ACT/SAT in the review of their application is final and cannot be amended.
+Once a student submits their application, their decision on whether to include an ACT/SAT score in the review of their application is final and cannot be amended.
 Exception: an applicant can request to change their original answer via an amendment form if they had opted to have an ACT/SAT score reviewed as part of their application but can no longer take the exam (and subsequently complete their application) due to test access or cancellations.

 This will allow our admissions committee to: